brevzin/cpp_proposals/2996_reflection/reflection.md

                  ^double, std::meta::reflect_value("y")>()
 ```

-We do not currently support splicing string literals, and the `pair` approach follows the similar pattern already shown with `define_class` (given a suitable `fixed_string` type):
+We do not currently support splicing string literals, and the `pair` approach follows the similar pattern already shown with `define_aggregate` (given a suitable `fixed_string` type):

 ::: std
 ```cpp